dhsha767/cummy2/README.md

 **!sendkarma**

 _usage:_ `!sendkarma (req:<username>#<discriminator>) <req:amount>` <br>
 Given that you posess the amount of karma to be sent, Cummy2 transfers the karma from you to the specified user.
+_This is an irreversible transaction of karma._

 **!compare**